yossef-roshdy/Autonomous-Mobile-Car/README.md

-# Autonomous-Mobile-Car•	Designed and implemented power distribution circuits for supplying subsystems.
+#  Side-Walk Autonomous Delivery Robot•	Designed and implemented power distribution circuits for supplying subsystems.
 •	Collaborated with the team to integrate sensors and controllers into the automation framework.
 •	Developed a Battery Management System (BMS) including:
 	Voltage monitoring via voltage divider + ADC.